-Rory MccGwire, CEO of Atom Content Marketing, explores the market for legal services and how marketing can help law firms survive and thrive
+Rory MccGwire, CEO of Atom Content Marketing, runs through the key elements of marketing a law firm, to help firms survive and thrive.
+(Updated 15 October 2020)

 Whether you are an ambitious law firm looking to grow, or more concerned about defending your existing business, marketing has never been more important.
 In a changing market for legal services, the traditional law firm is becoming ever more difficult to sustain.